shkyler/gmit-pfda-trials/README.md

 * powers.py - this is the powers plotted as per the video - as an extra I redid it for differnt value ranges and plotted them as sub plots

 ## Week 3
 Watched all the Jupyter videos.
-I then did a sample plot in the window based on what was covered
+I then did a sample plot in the window based on what was covered in the videos.
+I then created some plots in a jupyter notebook called "Plotting Test.ipynb"

+## Week 4
+Watched all the videos, and created a notebook called "Numpy-intro.ipynb".
+I used this notebook to start looking at some of the basic functionality of the numpy.random function.
+This should help when I start the assignment.